 HEART BROKEN MOTHER HOPES MYSTERY

 MAN IS ONE OF HER SONS

 -See Details of West Island Castaway.

-New Bedford mystery man Ormund Erikson, who with his un-seaworthy craft, was washed up on the shores of West Island, and was later turned over to Chaplain Charles S. Thurber of the Mariner?s Home after he had been discharged by Judge Milliken on a vagrancy charge was the subject this morning of a letter received by Mayor Remington from Israel F. Fischer, a United States appraiser of New York.
-In the letter Mr. Fischer said that he was enquiring of the man?s present whereabouts and the fullest information regarding him because a mother who had lost both of her sons in a ship wreck and lives in the hope that the sailor washed up on the shores here might possibly be one of her missing boys.
+New Bedford mystery man Ormund Erikson, who with his un-seaworthy craft, was washed up on the shores of West Island, and was later turned over to Chaplain Charles S. Thurber of the Mariner's Home after he had been discharged by Judge Milliken on a vagrancy charge was the subject this morning of a letter received by Mayor Remington from Israel F. Fischer, a United States appraiser of New York.
+In the letter Mr. Fischer said that he was inquiring of the mans present whereabouts and the fullest information regarding him because a mother who had lost both of her sons in a ship wreck and lives in the hope that the sailor washed up on the shores here might possibly be one of her missing boys.